London, England (CNN) -- Coming clean about your shortcomings at work isn't something that most executives would be keen to confess in a hurry.

 During his 22-year career Taylor has also worked with many of the world's elite athletes including Olympians and PGA golfers helping improve their mental performance.
 Taylor himself is a former international alpine ski racer and he finds his business clients benefit from the application of a simple sporting metaphor.

 "If athletes want to improve their physical performance they do physical testing and they find out where their weaknesses are.
-They might need to work on agility, or their leg power or endurance and they use that information to design a training program.
+They might need to work on agility, or their leg power or endurance and they use that information to design a training program," he told CNN.